focom/debian-package-statistic/README.md

 # Canonical challenge report

+## Motivation

+Retrieve the 10 most popular package in the debian release.

 I spent ~ 4 hours understanding the assignment, writing the code, unittests and validate coding styled